 2. Probe Cracks and Crevices with a Card

-Bed bugs can hide in cracks and crevices as narrow as 2 millimeters (about the size of a crayon’s tip).
+Bed bugs can hide in cracks and crevices as narrow as 2 millimeters.
 If they’re holed up in such a narrow gap, it will be difficult to see them inside even with a flashlight.